megakeemo/quizhang/README.md

 QuizHang is a hangman quiz game with time constraints built using the Corona SDK cross platform framework.

-The game consists of two different modes: Endurance and Time Trial
+The game consists of two different modes: Endurance and Time Trial.

 1. Endurance
   -	Questions will be multiple choice based.